-Mistake #2: Writing from your own perspective (instead of your audience’s)
+Mistake #2: Writing from Your Perspective (Instead of Audience)

-When you’re writing copy and you picture a person reading it…do you automatically picture yourself reading it?
+When you’re writing copy, and you picture a person reading it…Do you automatically picture yourself reading it?
 Or do you picture someone from your target market demographic?
-It’s very easy to fall into the trap of writing copy in ways that you find interesting or valuable, but that might miss the mark with the people who most need to engage with the content.
+It’s easy to fall into the trap of writing copy in ways you find interesting or valuable, but that might miss the mark with the people who most need to engage with the content.

-When you’re writing marketing copy, picture a specific customer avatar reading it, and speak directly to their perspective.
-This means the terms and the words and phrases used, and the value propositions which are most important to them, the goals / problems / worries that they have.
+When you’re writing marketing copy, picture a specific customer avatar reading it and speak directly to their perspective.
+This means the terms, words, phrases used, and the value propositions most important to them, goals/problems/worries they have.

 Why should people listen to what you say?
-Is it because you have 10 years of experience in your industry?
+Is it because you have ten years of experience in your industry?
 Or because of the client companies that you’ve worked with?
 Or that you’ve been featured in Forbes magazine?
-Or that you have 10,000 Instagram followers?
+And that you have 10,000 Instagram followers?

-If you have less to work with in terms of a track record or educational background to leverage, you can used ‘borrowed credibility’ to instill confidence.
-With this approach, you utilize the established authority of others (expert roundup, citing statistics, using industry case studies, quoting people with more established expertise, etc.)
+If you have less to work with regarding a track record or educational background to leverage, you can use ‘borrowed credibility’ to instill confidence.
+With this approach, you utilize the established authority of others (expert roundup, citing statistics, using industry case studies, quoting people with more established expertise, etc.

-40% of website visitors disengage after just 15 seconds, which means that your copy needs to grab someone’s attention immediately.
-Otherwise, you run the risk of losing their interest before you get to the juicy bits (like the call to action).
+40% of website visitors disengage after just 15 seconds, meaning your copy needs to grab someone’s attention immediately.
+Otherwise, you risk losing their interest before you get to the juicy bits (like the call to action).

-In fact, if you can hold someone’s attention for just 3 minutes, then they are 2x as likely to return to your website.
+If you can hold someone’s attention for 3 minutes, they are 2x as likely to return to your website.

 There are several ways to incorporate a hook into the leading part of your copy, such as: